-Came to hand on $6-06-09$ at $2:00$ $p.m.$ and executed in date time am/pm Travis County, Texas on $\frac{6-11-09}{\text{date}}$ at $\frac{3:30}{\text{p.m.}}$ by date time am/pm delivering to defendant Doe Construction Corporation by delivering to the Secretary of State of Texas, at 1019 Brazos Street, Austin, Texas 78701, by delivering to Helen Lupercia, clerk in charge of the corporation department of the Secretary of State's office and designated agent for service for the Secretary of State, duplicate true copies of each of the following: citation; accompanying First Amended Petition; discovery, including Requests for Admission.
-Fee:paid Process Server SC #00000008
+Came to hand on 6-06-11 at 2:00 p.m. and executed in date time am/pm delivering to defendant Doe Construction Corporation. by delivering to the Secretary of State of Texas, at 1019 Brazos Street, Austin, Texas 78701, by delivering to Helen Lupercio, clerk in charge of the corporation department of the Secretary of State's office and designated agent for service for the Secretary of State, duplicate true copies of each of the following: citation; accompanying Plaintiff's Original Petition; discovery, including Requests for Admission.